Nation-NON-Official/n32h47x_48x_sdk/projects/n32h47x_48x_EVAL/examples/USBHS/USBHS_Host/HID_CDC/readme.txt

     3. Connect the OTG adapter, followed by the mouse or keyboard, and wait for enumeration to complete.
     4. After enumeration is complete, press the KEY3 button to start mouse or keyboard or CDC device data communication.
-    5. The serial port Debugging Assistant interface will display the corresponding mouse coordinates or keyboard key value information or based on the printed information, pressing KEY1 and KEY2 can select send or receive data or configurate USART, and pressing the WAKEUP KEY confirms the selection.
+    5. The serial port Debugging Assistant interface will display the corresponding mouse coordinates or keyboard key value information or based on the printed information, pressing KEY1, KEY2, PC6, PC7 can select send or receive data or configurate USART, and pressing the WAKEUP KEY confirms the selection.

 4. Matters needing attention
     None